Leynse/SFINCS/docs/input.rst

 Wind and rain
 ----------------------

 There are a few different options to specify wind and rain input.
 The first is to use a spatially varying spiderweb input (as in Delft3D) for only the wind input, or for the wind as well as the rain input.
-The second is to use a spatially varying grid input (as in Delft3D) for the u- and v-velocties and/or the rain input.
-At the last it is also possible to use a spatially uniform input for wind and rain, which is faster but also more simplified.
-For the wind input the drag coefficients are wind-speeds dependent, see below.
+The second is to use a spatially varying grid input (as in Delft3D) for u- and v-velocities and/or the rain input.
+At the last, it is also possible to use a spatially uniform input for wind and rain, which is faster but also more simplified.
+For the wind input, the drag coefficients are wind-speeds dependent, see below.

 Spiderweb-input:
 %%%%%